jichunxie/CPACT/README.md

 ## Key Features

-- **Biologically-Informed Insights**: CPACT leverages existing pathway databases, such as KEGG, Reactome, and WikiPathways, to analyze and identify active pathways.
-This integration ensures that pathway activity analysis is grounded in well-established biological knowledge.
+- **Biologically-Informed and Flexible**: CPACT integrates existing pathway databases, such as KEGG, Reactome, and WikiPathways, to analyze and identify active pathways.
+However, CPACT also allows users to define and analyze any custom gene set where the genes are believed to work together to perform a functional role.
 - **High Accuracy**: Demonstrated superior performance in identifying active pathways across multiple cell types.
 - **Resilient to Batch Effects**: Mitigates batch effects by leveraging co-expression relationships rather than marginal expression levels.